 Net Metering and Self-Consumption Solar PV Market Development in Cyprus

 /26th March 2018, RENEWABLE MARKET WATCHTM/ Cyprus is located at the Eastern Basin of the Mediterranean Sea with a subtropical climate.
 With an area of 9,251 km² and coordinates at 35°N and 33°E, Cyprus lies at the crossroads of Europe, Africa and Asia at the crux of the busy shipping and air routes linking the three continents.
-The solar irradiation in Cyprus is one of the highest in Europe with more than 320 days of the year considered as having sunny weather.
-Meteorological measurements showed that the annual solar irradiation is approximately 2,002 kWh/m² with standard deviation 32 kWh/m².
+The solar irradiation in Cyprus is one of the highest in Europe with more than 320 days of the year considered sunny.
+Meteorological measurements showed that the annual solar irradiation is approximately 2,002 kWh/m² with a standard deviation of 32 kWh/m².
 According to Photovoltaic Geographical Information System (PVGIS), measurements taken from crystalline PV systems with inverter efficiency 96 %, showed an average annual yield of 1,672 kWh/kWp.
-The rapid decline on solar PV technology costs, the attractive efficiency increase on PV modules available for the residential sector and European Parliament public policies on energy in order to address the climate change issue have substantially increased the number of consumers that have decided to start producing energy under net metering and self-consumption solar support schemes in Cyprus.
+The rapid decline on solar PV technology costs, the attractive efficiency increase on PV modules available for the residential sector and European Parliament public policies on energy to address the climate change issue have substantially increased the number of consumers that have decided to start producing energy under net metering and self-consumption solar support schemes in Cyprus.

 What are Net Metering and Self-Consumption Solar?

-Net Metering allows residential and commercial customers who generate their own electricity from solar power to feed electricity they do not use back into the grid.
+Net Metering allows residential and commercial customers who generate their own electricity from solar power to feed the electricity they do not use back into the grid.
 Many countries in Europe have passed net metering laws.
 In other countries, utilities may offer net metering programs voluntarily or as a result of regulatory decisions.
-Differences between countries’ legislations and implementation mean that the benefits of net metering can vary widely for solar customers in different parts of Europe.
+Differences between countries’ legislation and implementation mean that net metering benefits can vary widely for solar customers in different parts of Europe.
 For example, if a residential customer has a solar PV system on the home's rooftop, it may generate more electricity than the home uses during daylight hours.
 If the home is net-metered, the electricity meter will run backwards to provide a credit against what electricity is consumed at night or other periods where the home's electricity use exceeds the system's output.
 Customers are only billed for their "net" energy use.
 On average, only 20-40% of a solar energy system’s output ever goes into the grid.
 Exported solar electricity serves nearby customers’ loads.